JuicedBakker/planet_generator/README.md

 [![Issues][issues-shield]][issues-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]

-An alorithm written in java using the [Processing IDE](https://processing.org) that procedually generates an earthlike planet using Perlin noise.
+An alorithm written in java using the [Processing IDE](https://processing.org) which procedurally generates an earthlike planet using Perlin noise.

 <!-- CONTRIBUTING -->
 ## Contributing